Fire Protection FAQs

 Fire Extinguisher FAQs

-While the exact number of fire extinguishers required for each building varies based on the unique layout and hazard level, as a general rule of thumb you should have no more than 75ft of space between Class A fire extinguishers and no more than 50ft between Class B fire extinguishers.
+While the exact number required for each building varies based on the unique layout and hazard level, as a general rule, you should have no more than 75 ft. of space between Class A fire extinguishers and no more than 50 ft. between Class B fire extinguishers.

-Every fire extinguisher has an alphanumeric rating that tells you what types of fires it can extinguish as well as the size of fire it can put out.
+Every fire extinguisher has an alphanumeric rating that tells you what types and sizes of fires it can extinguish.

 The letters stand for the class of fire the extinguisher can be used against: